inoryy/inoryy.github.io/content/post/tensorflow2-deep-reinforcement-learning.md

   print("%d out of 200" % agent.test(env)) # 200 out of 200
 ```

-There is one caveat though: during static graph execution we can not just have Tensors laying around,
+There is one caveat though: during static graph execution, we can not just have Tensors laying around,
 which is why we needed that trick with the separate `ProbabilityDistribution` model definition.
 In fact, while I was looking for a way to execute in static mode,
 I discovered one interesting low-level detail about models built through the Keras API...